shantoroy/shantoroy.github.io/_posts/2022-04-15-python-for-cybersecurity-books-and-codes.md

 ---
 layout: single
-title: "Cyber Security (in Python) Books, Codes, and other Resource Collection available in GitHub"
+title: "Cyber Security (in Python) Books, Codes, and other Resource Collection available on GitHub"
 excerpt:  "Looking for a comprehensive collection of Cyber Security resources in Python?
 From books to codes and everything in between that are available on GitHub, this collection has got you covered.
 Whether you're a beginner or an expert, there's something for everyone."
-seo_title:  "Cyber Security (in Python) Books, Codes, and Resource Collection in GitHub"
+seo_title:  "Cyber Security (in Python) Books, Codes, and Resource Collection on GitHub"
 seo_description:  "Explore a comprehensive collection of Cyber Security resources in Python, including books, codes, and more, all available on GitHub.
 Whether you're looking to learn the basics or dive deep into advanced topics, this collection has everything you need to enhance your Cyber Security skills."
 header:
   image: "https://live.staticflickr.com/65535/51878456659_e06c494b01_o.png"